h0lism/digitalgarden/src/site/notes/Dear John,.md

 ![Pasted image 20250906030849.png](/img/user/images/Pasted%20image%2020250906030849.png)

 ![Pasted image 20250906030940.png](/img/user/images/Pasted%20image%2020250906030940.png)
-Lol remember when we basically were stuck at that point where Jesus and Lucifer were the same, and so if I was Jesus I may also be the
+Lol remember when we basically were stuck at that point where Jesus and Lucifer were the same, and so if anybody was Jesus they may also be

 ![[Messiahs_in_a_Light_Store (1).mp4]]